 BIOC 751 - Advanced Topics in Molecular and Cell Biology:

-Course Description: The theme for BIOC751 2017 is “Molecular Machines".
+The theme for BIOC751 2017 is “Molecular Machines of the Cell”.
 The course is team taught by the Biochemistry department faculty.
-This course will introduce students to the advanced material, topics and principles that define the characteristics and function of molecular machines (such as cilium, proteasomes, chaperones, kinetochore, mitochondria/peroxisomes Ca2+ pumps, ect) in a normal cells that operate on daily routine (docking of vesicles, protein synthesis, chromatid tethering, gliding along microtubule "railroads".
-Faculty members will introduce 1-2 lecture topics on each week followed by a discussion of a related experimental/review research papers.
+This course will introduce students to the advanced material, topics and principles that define the characteristics and function of molecular machines of the cell (e.g. proteasomes, chaperones, transporters, ubiquitin ligases, vesicle and DNA modification machinery etc.).
+Faculty members will introduce 1-2 lecture topics on each week followed by a discussion of a related experimental/review research paper(s).

-- Students will learn the conceptual fundamentals of selected molecular machines: structure, function, malfunctions.
+- Students will learn the conceptual fundamentals of selected molecular machines: mechanisms, structure, functions and malfunctions.

 - Students will be able to understand potential clinical application of the obtained knowledge

 - Students will develop a specialized vocabulary that will allow them to comprehend and operate the advanced scientific research literature in the field of molecular/cellular biology.